Mobile Optimization Made Easy

 It’s hard work, to be sure.
 But in exchange, you’ll earn more traffic, lower your bounce-rates, and ultimately improve your conversions.

 Mobile optimization is the art (or science if you prefer) of ensuring your website will function correctly and intuitively on mobile devices.

 Why is mobile optimization important?

 It’s important because these days, it’s extremely common for users to browse websites on their mobile devices.
 If your site isn’t mobile optimized, users will bounce and you’ll miss out on valuable leads and sales.
-Further, search engines take mobile optimization into account in their rankings algorithms.
+Further, search engines take mobile optimization into account in their ranking algorithms.

 How to do mobile optimization?